The health of the older driver

 It is normal for reaction time to slow down as a person gets older.
 To reduce the possibilities of a crash, an older driver can learn to keep more space between their vehicle and other highway users.
 Even if the driver allows for more space it will not be enough if the reaction time of the older driver has become very slow.

 Medicines that are necessary for the health of an older person can also cause driving problems.
-Some drug combination can affect vision, judgment and response time, and can even appear to be dementia.
+Some drug combinations can affect vision, judgment and response time, and can even appear to be dementia.

 An older driver or a family member can take these steps to help an older person to continue driving safely: